 - How long have they worked with their subcontractors?

-- Relationships matter, and the relationship your potential contractors have with their subcontractors really Subcontractors will be involved in the home improvement project for its duration, so you want to feel assured that any potential contractor has a long-standing relationship with them.
-This increases the odds that issues which can crop up along the way will be handled swiftly and professionally, and that communication between all parties will be smooth and predictable.
+- Relationships matter and the relationship your potential contractors have with their subcontractors really Subcontractors will be involved in the home improvement project for its duration, so you want to feel assured that any potential contractor has a long-standing relationship with them.
+This increases the odds that issues that can crop up along the way will be handled swiftly and professionally, and that communication between all parties will be smooth and predictable.

 Interviewing Potential Contractors: Second Round

 Once you’ve narrowed down your list to at least three contractors, it’s time to start interviewing and gathering estimates.
-Before you begin, try to gain as clear a sense as you can of what you want done to your home, suggests Teresa Mears at U.S. News and World Report: “You’ll get a more accurate estimate if you can be very specific in what you want done and the materials you would like to use to make it happen.”
+Before you begin, try to gain as clear a sense as you can of what you want to be done to your home, suggests Teresa Mears at U.S. News and World Report: “You’ll get a more accurate estimate if you can be very specific in what you want to be done and the materials you would like to use to make it happen.”

-Mears also suggests obtaining a written estimate (often understood as a more formal proposal and referred to as a bid) from at least three contractors, and making sure that your estimates all account for similar tasks and materials so that you can compare with ease.
+Mears also suggests obtaining a written estimate (often understood as a more formal proposal and referred to as a bid) from at least three contractors and making sure that your estimates all account for similar tasks and materials so that you can compare with ease.

 Personality is also important, so weigh the feel you get from each interview.
 But remember that it’s only one piece of the puzzle–just because a contractor can deliver a great pitch doesn’t mean that he or she can deliver a great product.
 What’s really important is whether you feel confident that you can easily voice your questions and concerns, so if you notice that a potential contractor seems to talk over you, misunderstand you, or dismiss your questions or ideas during the interview stage, don’t write it off as someone who is just busy or too much of an expert to respond to everyday questions.
 You need a contractor who listens and is responsive to your home improvement needs and wants.